 LIFE PARTNERSHIP THERAPY

 When the person with whom you once shared your deepest secrets and greatest hopes no longer trusts you completely, your world feels less secure and more uncertain.
-When frustrations and fears take the place of safety and security, instead of looking forward to the future together, your thoughts focus on getting through another day and questioning why life isn’t better.
+When frustrations and fears replace safety and security, instead of looking forward to the future together, your thoughts focus on getting through another day and questioning why life isn’t better.

-Life partnership is based on selecting the person you believe really connected with you, giving you permission to be authentic and vulnerable.
-The connection with your life partner was not only filled with promise, but promises seemed to come true.
+Life partnership is based on selecting the person you believe really connected with you, permitting you to be authentic and vulnerable.
+The connection with your life partner was filled with promise, but promises seemed to come true.
 Then, perhaps out of nowhere or gradually across time, the promise of having each other’s back and caring about one another fell silent or disappeared.

 We get into relationships to have specific needs met, the ones we can’t satisfy ourselves.
 Inside your most important relationship, you need and desire the experiences of…